• Skip to primary navigation

 • Then, add in mushrooms and sauté another 5 minutes.

-• Add in your flour to the pot, stirring to make sure all the vegetables are coated (about 30 seconds).
-Then deglaze the pan with the white wine, stirring up any bits that have stuck to the bottom.
+• Add in the flour to the pot, stirring to make sure all the vegetables are coated (about 30 seconds).
+Then deglaze the pan with the white wine (or broth), stirring up any bits that have stuck to the bottom.

-• Slowly add in the chicken broth, stirring until the mixture thickens slightly.
+• Slowly add in the vegetable broth, stirring until the mixture thickens slightly.
 Then add in the fresh thyme and pinto beans, giving the mixture another stir.

-• Bring your pot to a simmer and then cook on low to keep simmering for 1 hour, stirring occasionally.
+• Bring your pot to a simmer and then cook on low to keep simmering for 8-10 minutes to reduce and thicken, stirring occasionally to make sure the mixture doesn't stick to the bottom of the pot.

 • While you pot pie mixture is cooking, prep your ramekin dishes by buttering the inside of each dish and setting all six ramekins on a baking sheet.

-• Once your pot pie mixture is done cooking, take the pot off the heat and pre-heat your oven to 400F.
+• Once your pot pie mixture is done cooking and has thickened, take the pot off the heat and remove the thyme sprigs.

 • Spoon the pot pie mixture into the ramekins, evenly distributing between the 6 ramekins.